MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-version-release-history.md

 This version includes the MSIPC version 1.0.3219.0619 of the RMS client.

-**Fixes**:

-Fixes for stability and for specific scenarios that include:

-- Support for generically protecting large files that previously could cause corruption if larger than 1 GB.
-Now, the file size is limited only by available hard disk space and available memory.
-For more information about file size limitations, see [File sizes supported for protection](client-admin-guide-file-types.md#file-sizes-supported-for-protection) from the admin guide.

-- The Azure Information Protection client viewer opens protected PDF (.ppdf) files as view-only.

-- Support for Exchange online mode.

-- Support for labeling and protection of files stored on SharePoint Server.

-- Watermarks now support multiple lines.
-In addition, visual markings are applied to a document on the first save only.

-- The **Run Diagnostics** option in the **Help and Feedback** dialog box is replaced with **Reset Settings**.
-The behavior for this action has changed to include signing out the user and deleting the Azure Information Protection policy.
-For more information, see

-- Support for proxy authentication.

-Fixes for a better user experience, that include:

-- Email validation when users specify custom permissions.
-Also, multiple email addresses can now be specified by pressing Enter.

-- The parent label is not displayed when all the sub-labels are configured for production and the client does not have an edition of Office that supports protection.
-This happens when Office Standard rather than Office Professional Plus is installed.

 **New features**:

 - Support for labels that are configured for user-defined actions.
 For Outlook, this label automatically applies the Outlook Do Not Forward option.
 For Word, Excel, PowerPoint, and File Explorer, this label prompts the user to specify custom permissions.
 For more information, see [Configure an Azure Information Protection label for protection](../deploy-use/configure-policy-protection.md).